 + 6 green onions, thinly sliced

-Meanwhile, place onion, garlic cloves, apple, tamari, coconut sugar, chili, ginger, and water in a food processor or blender and process until a smooth paste is formed, scraping down sides as necessary.
+Meanwhile, combine the onion, garlic cloves, apple, tamari, coconut sugar, chili, ginger, and water in a food processor or blender.
+Process until a smooth paste forms, scraping down the sides as necessary.

-Once cabbage is ready, drain the water and, with clean hands, combine with carrots, green onions and chili paste.
-Mix well to coat all pieces and place the cabbage mixture inside sterilized jars, pushing down tightly to avoid air pockets.
+Once the cabbage is ready, drain any excess water and, with clean hands, combine it with the carrots, green onions, and chili paste.
+Mix well to ensure all pieces are coated, then pack the cabbage mixture tightly into sterilized jars, pressing down to avoid air pockets.

-Store the jars in your pantry or any dark place at room temperature for 1 to 2 days, then store in the refrigerator for 1 to 2 months.
+Store the jars in your pantry or another dark place at room temperature for 1 to 3 days, then transfer them to the refrigerator, where they can be stored for 1 to 2 months.
 Enjoy!

 11 | 2.5 g | 0 g | 0.5 g |